Motivic cohomology of fat points in Milnor range via formal and rigid geometries: Introduction

 The author had received a few feedbacks since then.
-One of them from Fumiharu Kato at a social meeting in Tokyo, Japan in 2019 was that, for further generalizations, it may be better to use the formal scheme $\Spf (k[[t]])$ and the fiber product $\Spf (k[[t]]) \times_k \square_k ^n$ in the category of formal schemes, instead of $\Spec (k[[t]])$ and the corresponding fiber product of schemes.

-Since $\Spf (k[[t]])$ is the formal neighborhood of $Y= \Spec (k_m) \hookrightarrow \mathbb{A}^1$, Kato's suggestion seems to be naturally consistent with the philosophy of the construction of the algebraic de Rham cohomology in \cite{Grothendieck DR} and \cite{Hartshorne DR}.
+One of them from Fumiharu Kato at a social meeting in Tokyo, Japan in 2019 was that, for future generalizations to general singular schemes, it may be better to use formal schemes.
+For instance, instead of the scheme $\Spec (k[[t]])$, the formal scheme $\widehat{X}=\Spf (k[[t]])$ is the formal neighborhood of the immersion $Y= \Spec (k_m) \hookrightarrow \mathbb{A}^1$, so Kato's suggestion seems to be naturally consistent with the philosophy of the construction of the algebraic de Rham cohomology in A. Grothendieck \cite{Grothendieck DR} and R. Hartshorne \cite{Hartshorne DR}.

-Once one accepts to try this perspective via formal schemes, it becomes necessary to define the notion of cycles for formal schemes, and to redo the computations in the Milnor range for $Y$.
-A significant difference from \cite{PU Milnor} is that, in \emph{ibid.}~one has polynomial generators in $k[[t]] [y_1, \cdots, y_n]$ of the prime ideals of the cycles, while in the formal scheme setting we need to work with \emph{restricted formal power series} generators in $k[[t]]\{y_1, \cdots, y_n \}$, i.e.~the formal power series $\sum_I a_I y^I$ in $y_1, \cdots, y_n$ such that the coefficients $a_I \in k[[t]]$ converge to $0$ in the $(t)$-adic norm as the degree $|I| \to \infty$ (see Example \ref{exm}).
-Furthermore, we rule out some cycles coming from \emph{open} prime ideals, a feature that distinguishes the case of formal schemes from that of schemes.

-As restricted formal power series are more complicated than polynomials, one might doubt whether these computational attempts through higher Chow-style cycles involving restricted formal power series are doable.

-In this article, we show that this is indeed possible in the Milnor range.
-A point we observe is that we deal with height $n$ prime ideals, and after localizing to the generic fiber, we obtain height $n$ prime ideals of the Tate algebra $T_n = k\llp t \rlp \{ y_1, \cdots, y_n \}$ over the non-archimedean complete discrete valued field $k\llp t \rlp $.
-The Tate algebras were first introduced by J. Tate \cite{Tate}.
-Since $T_n$ has the Krull dimension $n$, the height $n$ primes are maximal ideals.
-Furthermore, one can show that in $T_n$, all such maximal ideals are complete intersections given by $n$ \emph{polynomials} in $y_1, \cdots, y_n$.
-Thus, in the Milnor range one can find cycle generators that are still algebraic, and furthermore, we can see that the cycles define finite dimensional Banach algebras over $k\llp t \rlp $.

-This gives an interesting new observation: the motivic cohomology of the truncated polynomials can be partially understood through the rigid analytic geometry.
-Already in \cite{PU Milnor}, the topology given by the non-archimedean $(t)$-adic norm was very useful.
-The author hopes that the door opened here could be useful for the researchers in the field.
-This direction via a formal neighborhood in the general case of $k$-schemes of finite type is to be discussed in \cite{Park general}.
-A related discussion on algebraic $K$-theory of singular schemes is to be studied in \cite{PP cnv}.
+Once one accepts to try this perspective via formal schemes, it becomes necessary to ask what the right notions of (higher Chow) cycles for formal schemes are.
+To have a higher Chow cycle-stye theory, for instance, one should take the fiber product $ \Spf (k[[t]]) \times_k \square_k ^n$ in the category of formal schemes, instead of the fibre product $\Spec (k[[t]]) \times_k \square_k ^n$ of schemes.
+Here, one needs to answer what requirements one should impose on the closed formal subschemes to define the right theory.